 If you are tired of living with excessively large and uncomfortable breasts, you should consider breast reduction surgery.
-Large or “hypertrophic” breasts are not only the source of shoulder, back, and neck pain, but they can interfere with daily activities such as exercise, as well as make if difficult to find clothes that fit.
+Large or “hypertrophic” breasts are not only the source of shoulder, back, and neck pain, but they can interfere with daily activities such as exercise, as well as make it difficult to find clothes that fit.
 More importantly, excessively large breasts can cause a woman to feel self-conscious and make her the object of unwanted comments or attention.
 Contact our Dallas, TX practice to discuss your breast reduction procedure with Dr. Pin.

 Benefits of Breast Reduction

 Breast reduction surgery is unusual in that it is both a reconstructive and a cosmetic procedure.
-Symptomatic relief and improvement in functional status through reduction in the size of the breasts are why a few insurance companies pay for this type of procedure.
-At the same time, breast reduction surgery lifts a woman’s breasts, dramatically improving their shape and appearance.
+Patients experience both symptomatic relief and improvement in functional status through the reduction in the size of the breasts, while at the same time, breast reduction surgery lifts a woman’s breasts, dramatically improving their shape and appearance.

 Who Is a Good Candidate for Breast Reduction?

 The ideal candidate for a breast reduction is a patient who has a relatively normal body weight for her height.
 Patients should be in good health and absolutely not be smokers.
 Smoking interferes with the blood supply to the breast and can result in significant wound healing problems, and potentially loss of the nipple.
 During your consultation, the different methods of breast reduction will be discussed to determine which is best suited for you.
 At the same time, Dr. Pin will go over what size preferences you have so the operation can be tailored to you.

 The Fate of the Nipple in Breast Reduction

-Women with large breasts are often interested in a breast reduction to improve their breast size , but are reluctant to do so because they believe that the nipple and areola are completely removed and replaced as part of the procedure.
+Women with large breasts are often interested in a breast reduction to improve their breast size but are reluctant to do so because they believe that the nipple and areola are entirely removed and replaced as part of the procedure.
 Fortunately, this is seldom necessary.